huaminghuangtw/Shortcutomation-Newsletter/posts/why-i-watch-the-earth-spin-every-night-before-bed.md

 Ask yourself: Can I be okay with being good enough?
 Can I celebrate the small wins instead?

-Can I be, as Alan Watts suggested, “always sincere, but never serious”?
+Can I be, as Alan Watts suggested, “_always sincere, but never serious_”?

 If you think you have it tough, look at your life from 100,000 miles away.